Specifying windows for behavioral healthcare projects

 It can be challenging to select products and materials that help create a pleasing environment, while enhancing the treatment process and maximizing safety.
-There are two 2012 resources offering guidance for material selection for inpatient behavioral units:
+Selected resources offering guidance for material selection for inpatient behavioral units:

 These documents help examine the environmental aspects that can have a significant impact on patient safety and healing.
 The products they recommend have been evaluated to help lower patient risk.